Dao-Ho/GenerateMovie/README.md

-# GenerateMovie
-Frontend coding challenge for Generate: Generate Movie homepage.
+This is the web app for Generate's Frontend coding challenge: Generate Movie.